duncmv/alx-pre_course/0x01-git/README.md

-This is a repo session
+This is a repo session update